-Today's UV index in Red Deer, Canada will be up to 5.7, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Red Deer, Canada will be up to 6.2, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Red Deer varies throughout the year, typically reaching higher levels during summer months, around 6 to 7, indicating moderate to high ultraviolet radiation.
 In winter, it drops to very low levels near 0 or 1.